Scooter (band): The Seventh Chapter (2022–present)

-After Schilde and Simon’s departure, former member Jay Frog returned as a temporary keyboardist, later rejoining the group as the main producer, composer and keyboardist.
+After Schilde and Simon's departure, former member Jay Frog returned as a temporary keyboardist, later rejoining the group as the main producer, composer and keyboardist.

 In January 2023, they released the single "Waste Your Youth", the first Scooter material to feature work by Jay Frog since 2005.
-The song includes a sample from "Ein Kompliment" by the German band Sportfreunde Stiller.
+Scooter also announced that then 23-year-old producer Marc Blou had joined the band.

+In March 2023, Universal Music Germany announced it has acquired the master rights to the catalogue of Scooter.
+Universal Music Germany released Scooter's music worldwide under their Zeitgeist label in cooperation with Kontor Records.